yhzhu99/CS140Projects/Document/PROJECT1_DESIGNDOC.md

 > Did you find that working on a particular part of the assignment gave
 > you greater insight into some aspect of OS design?

 Yes.
-Especially the last part (BSD Scheduler) -- take more aspects in OS into account, the thought of balancing threads' different scheduling needs...
+Especially the last part (BSD Scheduler) -- taking more aspects in OS into account, the thought of balancing threads' different scheduling needs...

 > Is there some particular fact or hint we should give students in
 > future quarters to help them solve the problems?
 Conversely, did you